 Some at-home printers market a variety of features as "CMYK" support, but they are not all the same and do not follow a consistent set of instructions.
 If you have any questions about how to print in CMYK, contact your printer's manufacturer (HP, Brother, etc), explore their website, or send your file to a print shop for a single printing.

-As an admin of a team account, you can designate your brand colors to default to CMYK.
+As an admin of a professional, team, or enterprise account, you can designate your brand colors to default to CMYK.

-Simply open your Brand Assets window (see above), click on a color, and designate its value in CMYK.
+Simply open the Brand Management section of your Team Settings and click on Brand Colors.
+Click on a color and then designate its value in CMYK.